kgmt0/megapixels/README.md

 Pheeew.... let's recap what we have to far:

-* `/dev/mediaW` represents the "whole camera hardware"
+* `/dev/mediaW` represents the "whole camera hardware".
 * `/dev/videoX` is the "sensors interface" from where we will `read()` frames.
 * `/dev/vl4-subdevY` and `/dev/vl4-subdevZ` can be used to configure the sensors.